Lee-Chun-Yi/NCKU-Quadrotor-Navigation/README.md

 The control system was tested by performing 15 repeated flights toward a fixed target position.
 The quadrotor initialized from
 **(x, y, z) = (35, 350, 40) mm**, with an initial heading angle **ψ = 45°**, and was commanded to fly to the destination **(500, 500, 800) mm**, with a yaw angle aligned to **0°**.

-During each test, the Crazyflie’s flight position was logged in real time for 0–30 seconds.
-A sample trajectory and corresponding performance indicators were summarized and analyzed to quantify control effectiveness.

-The table below reports the average **Overshoot**, **Steady-State Error**, and **Rise Time** for each axis, based on 15 flight trials.

-> Notably, the Z-axis (altitude) exhibited the most stable behavior, with an average overshoot of only **17.42 ± 6.06%**, corresponding to about **0.139 m**.

 | **Axis / DOF**                    | **Overshoot (±σ)**     | **Steady-State Error (±σ)**     | **Rise Time (±σ)**     |
 | --------------------------------- | ---------------------- | ------------------------------- | ---------------------- |